 Eric Clapton Today – Elder Statesman of The Blues

 Today Eric Clapton and The Blues continue to be synonymous.
 He’s seems to always be where he is suppose to be… at every great blues show (including his own benefit Crossroads Guitar Festival).
 He continues to pay respect to great blues guitarists of the past and the future.
-He still plays with B.B.
-King and Buddy Guy whenever he gets the chance, but he’s also out there introducing new blood like Joe Bonamassa, Johnny Lang and Derek Trucks.
+He still plays with the greats (Buddy Guy) whenever he gets the chance, but he’s also out there introducing newer blood like Kingfish Ingram, Samantha Fish, Gary Clark, and Derek Trucks.

-And through the years, whatever you think of Eric Clapton as blues guitarist, is overshadowed by the fact that he has always been a cheerleader and statesman for the The Blues.
+Eric is close to retirement now and seems ready to hang up his Stratocaster.
+And after all is said, whatever you think of Eric Clapton as blues guitarist is overshadowed by the fact that he has always been a cheerleader and statesman for the The Blues.
 He has brought it to new generations and helped keep the Blues alive for everyone.
 Again, this may be his greatest musical achievement.
 Thanks Eric Clapton.

 Trackbacks/Pingbacks